blakewatson/htmlforpeople/src/04-a-website-with-style.md

 If you included this code somewhere on your webpage, it would change the font of the `<body>` tag—in effect, all of the visible text on the page.
 This CSS _ruleset_ says, "Set the body font to Gill Sans or, if that font isn't available, set it to whatever your default sans-serif font is."

 {% aside 'Note about fonts' %}
 Serif fonts look like this.
-The have small strokes, called _serifs_, that protrude a bit from the larger ones.
+They have small strokes, called _serifs_, that protrude a bit from the larger ones.
 You will typically find these in books and newspapers.

 <p class="sans-serif">Sans-serif fonts are those <em>without</em> serifs and typically have a more simplified shape to their serif counterparts.
 They look like this.
 They are popular on the web and for user interfaces.</p>